unicode-org/cldr/docs/ldml/tr35-keyboards.md

 This is a container for variables to be used with [transform](#element-transform), [display](#element-display) and [key](#element-key) elements.

-Note that the `id=` attribute must be unique across all children of the `variables` element.
+Note that the `id=` attribute value must be unique across all children of the `variables` element.

 **Example**